atrocore/docs-old/modules/translations.md

 ### Default translation status

-Default translation status is a mark for the system, whether the value should be translated and saved automatically.
+Default translation status is a mark for the system, whether the value should be translated and saved automatically or not.

 Possible values are:
 - manually: means that the system will never translate the field or attribute value automatically
-- automatically: means that the system will translate the field or attribute value automatically as soon as this value will be marked as to be translated.
+- automatically: means that the system will translate the field or attribute value automatically directly after the value in original language is changed.

 ### "Translated" option configuration

-In the module settings you may enable an additional parameter for your multilingual text fields, namely the "translated" parameter.
-By default, its value is "false", however if you set this value to "true" you will be able to mark a text field as "translated".
+In the module settings you may enable an additional parameter for your multilingual text fields, namely the "translated" option.
+By default, its value is "false", however if you set this value to "true" you will be able to mark every multilingual field or attribute value as "translated".
 This value will be set automatically to "true" if the "automated translation" is enabled.
 You may set it to "false" if you are not happy with the quality of machine translation and want to edit it later.
 After the edition you may set the "translated" value to "true" manually to mark it as correctly translated.

 Please note that any information concerning the "translated" parameter hereafter is effective only in case it is enabled in settings.

 ### Translation rules configuration

 On the `Translation rules` panel all your translation configurations are reflected.
 To create a new translation rule click the `+` button on your panel.
+For source and destination languages only the languages supported by the choosen translation engine can be selected.

 ![translation_rules_panel_create](_assets/translation/translation_rules_panel_create.png)

-In the new window you will be able to set up your translation rule.
-Only after you configure and add the rule for a particular language it will be available for automated translation.
+In the side-popup window you will be able to set up your translation rule.
+Only after you configure and add the rule for a particular destination language it will be available for automated translation.

 ![new_translation_rule](_assets/translation/new_translation_rule.png)

 - **Destination language** – the language to which the translation is made.
 - **Source language** – the language which is the source for the translation.

-Please note, if there is no translation rule for some language as a destination language, the translations to that language will no be made, either automatically or by clicking the `Translate` button.
+Please note, if there is no translation rule for some language as a destination language, the translations to that language will not be made, either automatically or by clicking the `Translate` button.

-Created rules cannot be modified.
 For some destination language only one rule can be created.
-So, if you want to modify a rule for some destination language you need to remove it and create a new translation rule.
+For each destination language multiple source languages can be selected.
+By changing the sorting order of the source languages you define the order, in which source language the value is looked up.
+E.g. if for the Spanish as a destination language the source languages are English and German – the system will look up for the value in English, if it available it will be taken, if not the system will take the value for the second language, namely German, and so in.

 ### Language configuration

-Our system always has a Main Language, which can be any language of your consideration.
+System always has a Main Language, which can be any language of your consideration.
 All the additional languages should be configured additionally.
-Translations can only be made to configured languages.
+Translations can only be made only for available pre-configured languages.

-To add a new language, go to Administration panel > Languages.
+To add a new language, go to "Administration panel / Languages".
 In the dropdown menu choose as many languages as you need.

 ![available_languages](_assets/translation/available_languages.png)